A Timeline of Innovation

 1993 – Gary Sage, company founder, invented the first oil vac system.

-Gary initially created the first oil vac system so he could change the oil in his irrigation engine without spilling oil on himself or the ground.
+Gary created the first oil vac system on the family farm so he could change the oil in his irrigation engine without spilling oil on himself or the ground.
 After putting his new invention to use, a lightbulb went off.
 This new lube exchange system was not only cleaner, it was faster!

 Through the rest of the 1990s, Gary manufactured more oil vac systems for other farmers in the Midwest.
-Word continued to spread and the demand continued to rise.
+Word spread and the demand continued to rise.

 2001 – Gary decided to pursue his Sage Oil Vac dream full time.

-2004 – Sage Oil Vac secured a game-changing business partnership with the U.S. Army Reserve.
+2004 – Sage Oil Vac secured a business partnership with the U.S. Army Reserve.

 2007 – The first wind gearbox oil exchange (GOEX) system was created.